frankcohen/ReflectionsOS/libraries/Adafruit_MMC56x3_patched/README Patched Version notes.md

 Depends on a patched version of Adafruit_MMC56x3 1.0.1 library https://github.com/adafruit/Adafruit_MMC56x3

-Some MMC5603 variants uses (or ignore) the device ID code from WHO_AM_I register.
+Some MMC5603 variants use (or ignore) the device ID code from WHO_AM_I register.
 For example, MMC5603NJ (https://jlcpcb.com/parts/componentSearch?searchTxt=MMC5603NJ&_t=1718386987988) returns an ID value of 0x00.